 Best Fixed Deposit Malaysia 2026: Highest FD Rates (Updated Monthly)

 Malaysia's big banks pay 1.75–2.05% p.a. on fixed deposits as their standard board rate.
-But every major bank is simultaneously running promotional FD campaigns at 3.25–3.85% p.a. — nearly double.
+But selected banks are still running post-Raya promotional FD campaigns at 3.55–3.65% p.a. — nearly double.
 The gap between knowing which promo to pick and letting your FD auto-renew at the board rate can be over RM 800 per year on a RM 50,000 deposit.
-This guide tells you exactly where to put your money in April 2026.
+This guide tells you exactly where to put your money in May 2026.

 Board rates are what you get if you walk into a branch and ask for an FD with no negotiation.
 Promo rates — available online or in-branch for qualifying deposits — are where the real returns are.
 Here's what's actually live this month: